Translate

 —J.”

 Katherine stared at the words in disbelief.
 J. It couldn’t be.
 It had been years.
 Too many years.
-She stood abruptly, the chair scraping across the wooden floor.

 When she finally reached the oak tree, it stood just as she remembered—its thick branches spreading wide, offering shelter from the rain.
 And beneath it, there he was.

 John stood with his back to her, hands in his pockets, gazing at the village below.
 His hair was streaked with grey now, and his shoulders, once broad and confident, had a slight stoop.
-He hadn’t heard her approach.

 “John.”

-The weight of the years unraveled as the rain continued to fall around them.
+The weight of the years unravelled as the rain continued to fall around them.
 They stood together under the oak tree, in the village where it had all begun, and where, perhaps, something new could start again.

 The kiss became a storm, fierce and unrelenting, washing away the distance, the pain, the regrets that had kept them apart for so long.
 It was a kiss that spoke of every moment they had missed, of every night they had spent apart, longing for the other.
 Katherine’s hands fisted in his shirt, pulling him closer, desperate to close the gap that had once felt insurmountable.